ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 A [change](https://github.com/ppy/osu/pull/27063) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) has been created to include the slider count in accuracy pp if a score was set using slider head accuracy.

-Traditionally, osu! has not had accuracy on slider heads, and so accuracy pp traditionally excludes sliders in its calculation.
-However, osu!(lazer) has slider head accuracy, and so accuracy pp now includes sliders on scores played with slider head accuracy.
+Traditionally, osu! has not had accuracy on slider heads, and so accuracy pp have excluded sliders in calculations.
+However, the lazer client has slider head accuracy, and so accuracy pp now includes sliders on scores played with slider head accuracy.

 This change may not affect all scores set with slider head accuracy, as accuracy pp also has an object count cap, meaning accuracy pp will go unchanged if the cap was already reached.
-Additionally, very low accuracy scores may not be boosted enough by the added object counts to result in any extra reward.
+Additionally, very low-accuracy scores may not be boosted enough by the added object counts to result in any extra reward.

 We expect more pp changes related to slider head accuracy in the future!

 ### Minor changes

-- A [slider mechanic change](https://github.com/ppy/osu/pull/24966) was made to adjust slider ends to be more lenient during fast sliders which has resulted in buffs on some maps with very fast sliders such as [KAEDE](https://osu.ppy.sh/beatmapsets/660630#osu/1398809).
+- A [slider mechanics change](https://github.com/ppy/osu/pull/24966) was made to adjust slider ends to be more lenient during fast sliders which has resulted in buffs on some maps with very fast sliders such as [ocelot - KAEDE](https://osu.ppy.sh/beatmapsets/660630#osu/1398809).
 You can find more about this change in the related [osu!(lazer) updates video](https://www.youtube.com/watch?v=SlWKKA-ltZY).
 - Some various refactorings across difficulty calculation and performance calculation proposed by [Givikap120](https://osu.ppy.sh/users/10560705) to reduce duplication. [#1](https://github.com/ppy/osu/pull/29293) [#2](https://github.com/ppy/osu/pull/29294) [#3](https://github.com/ppy/osu/pull/29292) [#4](https://github.com/ppy/osu/pull/29291)
 - An [aim skill multiplier rebalance](https://github.com/ppy/osu/pull/29998) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) was made in order to ensure the final results of all major changes are in line with expectations.
 - A [speed accuracy scaling change](https://github.com/ppy/osu/pull/30088) proposed by [StanR](https://osu.ppy.sh/users/7217455) was made to uncap OD scaling on speed as it would never account for ODs lower than 8 when punishing low accuracy.